 Four weeks ago, I caught it – my first cold this year.
-I rarely get sick (I usually say it’s because I was a teacher, so I was around different germs from thirty kids 5 days a week… I’ve built up a pretty good immunity to it).
+I rarely get sick (I usually say it’s because I was a teacher, so I was around different germs from 30 kids, five days a week… I’ve built up a pretty good immunity to it).

 Now that I have four kids of my own, my thoughts went right to them, and I had questions: How are colds spread, and how do I keep my cold from spreading to them?
 Here are seven things that I do to prevent passing the common cold to my kids, but be sure to talk to your doctor if you have any questions or concerns.

 We all know germs spread fast.
-According to the CDC, 80 percent of infectious diseases are spread simply with touch.
-The germs get onto your hands, and then when you touch your eyes and mouth, the germs get into your body.
-An easy way to show your children just how fast germs spread is with this simple activity:
+They get onto your hands, and then when you touch your eyes and mouth, the germs get into your body.
+An easy way to show your children just how easily cold germs spread is with this simple activity:

 - Now show them how the flour has spread to their hands: The flour represents germs.

 - Teach your kids to really RUB their hands together (the action of washing is what is going to get those germs away).

 - Let them sing the ABC song while they wash…that’s how long they need to wash their hands!